mendix/docs/content/appstore/widgets/geolocation.md

 ## 1 Introduction

-The [Geolocation](https://appstore.home.mendix.com/link/app/1380/) widget enables PhoneGap native geolocation functionality within your Mendix mobile application.
+The [Geolocation](https://appstore.home.mendix.com/link/app/1380/) widget enables PhoneGap-native geolocation functionality within your Mendix mobile application.

-Configuration
+## 2 Configuration

-Place the widget in a dataview where you want the button to be placed.
+Place the widget in a data view where you want the button to be placed.
 Make sure this form is reachable from a mobile application.

-Button
+### 2.1 Button Tab
-Label

-The label text that is shown on the button.
+* **Label** – the label text shown on the button
-Class

-An optional class to be placed directly on the button dom node.
+* **Class** – an optional class to be placed directly on the button DOM node

-Data source
-Latitude Attribute
+### 2.2 Data Source Tab

-The attribute on the dataview object where the latitude should be set to.
+* **Latitude Attribute** – the attribute on the data view object to which the latitude should be set
-Longitude Attribute

-The attribute on the dataview object where the longitude should be set to.
+* **Longitude Attribute** – the attribute on the data view object to which the longitude should be set

-Events
+### 2.3 Events Tab
-On change microflow

-An optional microflow that will be triggered once the location has been retrieved.
-It is advised to use this at least with a Refresh in client call, to make sure the UI is updated correctly.
+* **On change microflow** – an optional microflow that will be triggered once the location has been retrieved; using this with at least a refresh in the client call is advised, in order to make sure the UI is updated correctly
-On change nanoflow

-An optional nanoflow that will be triggered once the location has been retrieved.
-It is advised to use this at least with a Refresh in client call, to make sure the UI is updated correctly.
+* **On change nanoflow** – an optional nanoflow that will be triggered once the location has been retrieved; using this with at least a refresh in the client call is advised, in order to make sure the UI is updated correctly